sogilis/Voogle/docs/ADR/002-front-end-framework.md

 ## Context

-As part of the development of the Voogle application we have to choose a framework.
+As part of the development of the Voogle application we have to choose a frontend framework.
 We have identified some framework, VueJs and ReactJs

 ## Problematic